schwoere/buildenvironment/README.md

 ####4.2 Configure the libraries using command line options and library finder

 In this option the library configuration is done by appending parameters to a scons call similar to the previous section.
-This method gives you the ability to define your own library-folder structure as you may have already installed some of the libraries in different directories.
+This method gives you the ability to define your own library-folder structure as you may already have installed some of the libraries in different directories.
 Just like in the previous section, you can write the paramerters into a \<ubitrack\>\config.cache document, alternatively.
-For the library files, have a look at section 4.1.
+For how to get/install the library files, have a look at section 4.1.

 The basic syntax for these parameters looks like this: